Vikas2201/Programming-In-C/README.md

  * Longest Substring Without Repeating Characters

-# Stack Data Structure Based Program's
+# Stack And Queue Data Structure Based Program's
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

  * Stack As Array
  * Stack As Linked List
+ * Queue As Array
+ * Queue As Linked List
+ * Queue as stack
+ * Stack As Queue
  * Reverse A Stack
  * Reverse A Sentence Using Stack
  * Prefix Evaluation